Mega Millions jackpot hits $1.6B, thanks to worsening odds

 DID IT WORK?

 States have generally reported increased Mega Millions and Powerball sales since the change.
 But the ever-increasing jackpots have left them ever-more dependent on those massive payouts because prizes that once seemed so immense now seem almost puny in comparison.
-Consider the current $430 million Powerball jackpot.
-That's an incredible amount of money, but compared to the Mega Millions prize hovering around $1.6 billion, it barely seems worth the bother of buying a ticket.
+Consider the current $620 million Powerball jackpot.
+That's an incredible amount of money, but compared to the Mega Millions prize hovering at an estimated $1.6 billion, it barely seems worth the bother of buying a ticket.

 WHEN THE JACKPOT GETS ENORMOUS, WHAT ARE SALES LIKE?